-Metric 23 Time between notification to pay and disconnection for non-payment Description This is the time period between the notice to pay / notice of disconnection after missing payments and the disconnection of the customer.
-Purpose This metric should be used to assess the level of protection against disconnections due to non-payment, in conjunction with the metric 24 on number of disconnections for non-payment.
-In selected cases, suppliers and or DSOs can disconnect consumers from electricity and gas networks.
+Metric 23 Time between notification to pay and disconnection for non-payment Description This is the time period between the notice to pay/notice of disconnection after missing payments and the disconnection of the customer.
+Purpose This metric should be used to assess the level of protection against disconnections due to non-payment, in conjunction with metric 24 on number of disconnections for non-payment.
+In selected cases, suppliers and/or DSOs can disconnect consumers from electricity and gas networks.
 Specific consumer protection legislation foresees a number of provisions to mitigate disconnecting household consumers in cases of non-payment of bills.
 However, if those consumers continue to fail to pay their bills, suppliers and DSOs can disconnect them.
-Most MSs have installed a procedure for disconnections, which foresees a certain period between non-payment and disconnection to settle due amounts.
+Most MSs have installed a procedure for disconnections, which foresees a certain period between non-payment and disconnection, to settle due amounts.
 That is why this metric should be assessed in conjunction with the other metric on the number of disconnections due to non-payment.
-Source of data This metric should be first evaluated from a legal point of view.
-To evaluate this metric from a practical point of view, the NRA could submit an information request to either the retailer or the regulated company, depending on the national circumstances, to assess the minimum duration from non-payment to disconnect.
+Source of data This metric should first be evaluated from a legal point of view.
+To evaluate this metric from a practical point of view, the NRA could submit an information request to either the retailer or the regulated company, depending on the national circumstances, to assess the minimum duration from non-payment to disconnection.
+The ADR/Ombudsman organisation may be considered as a source for information as well.
+If complaint handling is run by the NRA, this may be a source of information as well.
 Quantification Number of working days between the notice of disconnection after missing payments and the connection of the customer for both electricity and gas.
 When answering from a legal point of view, indicate the number of days fixed by law, and when answering from a practical point of view, indicate the average number of working days observed in practice.
 For the practical measure, consider that only households are included that do not make any payments toward the unpaid amounts (consumption in the past), nor do the households pay any upcoming instalments.
 It should also be assumed that the delivery of mail, notifications or similar warnings is instantaneous to make it possible to speak about an "absolute minimum" length of this duration.
 In case the regulated company (DSO) does not know the exact reason for a disconnection, as a proxy the total amount of disconnections by the DSO per request of the supplier, can be assessed.
+Frequency The metric should be measured annually.

-Unit of measure Number of working days Data completeness NRAs should have access to such information as part of their existing market monitoring of 3 rd Package indicators.
+Unit of measure Number of working days, or days.
+Data completeness NRAs should have access to such information as part of their existing market monitoring of 3 rd Package indicators.